cboone/photos-scripts/README.md

       2. Create a structured log of all backed up photos in `Logs/YYYY/YYYYmmddTHHMMSS-imported.csv` (using today's date in ISO 8601-ish format)
    2. Then runs `update-new-imports-metadata` which uses `exiftool` to
       1. Update the copyright metadata to standard values
-      2. Update the exposure metadata to remove existing adjustments and set a linear (gamma 2.2) contrast curve, to create a flat-toned photo
+      2. Update the exposure metadata to remove existing adjustments and set a linear (gamma 2.2) contrast curve, to create a flat-toned / linearized photo, following the FastRawViewer approach: <https://www.fastrawviewer.com/blog/red_flowers_photography_to-see-the-real-picture>
       3. Update the lens metadata, iff the lens used (per file) appears to have been a manual lens without exif data (the Laowa 10mm)
       4. Copy all metadata from the RAF file to an XMP sidecar file
    3. Then runs `move-and-rename-newly-imported-photos` which uses `exiftool` to